 Good Practice:

-CCHB provided a document containing comments made by developers about the results of their desk-top self-assessment audit.
+The CCHB Annual Report contains comments made by developers about the results of their desktop self-assessment audit.
 The comments were very positive, they demonstrated commitment to the Code by members and willingness to make all necessary changes.